Thank you for subscribing

 What to do after a minor car crash: a step-by-step guide

-Safely stop your vehicle
+Safely stop your car

-If you are involved in a car accident, take a deep breath, put your hazard lights on and calmly assess the situation.
+If you are involved in a minor car accident, take a deep breath, put your hazard lights on and calmly assess the situation.

 Can you move your car safely off the road?
 If so, park your car out of the way of traffic, switch off your ignition, and keep your hazard lights on.
 When exiting the vehicle, keep your car between yourself and any moving traffic.